toyokazu-sekiguchi/dark-energy-mcmc/README.md

   - `paramnames`: Array of parameter names varied in chains.
 Commas separate items.
   - `paramlabels`: Array of parameter labels in LaTeX format.
 They are adopted in plotting.
 Commas separate items.
   - `dparamnames`: Array of derived parameter names in chains.
 Commas separate items.
 Derived paraemters can be chosen from `H0`, `Om`, `Ode`, `Ok`, `Age`, `zstar`, `rsstar`, `DMstar`, `thetastar`, `zdrag`, `rsdrag`.
-  - `dparams`: Array of derived parameter labels in chains.
+  - `dparamlabels`: Array of derived parameter labels in chains.
 They are adopted in plotting.
 Commas separate items.
   - `chains`: Array of chain file(s) to be analysed.
 Commas separate items.
   - `chainlabels`: Array of chain label(s).
 They are adopted in plotting.
 Commas separate items.